The 4 Key Types of English Conditionals to Know and Mixed Conditionals [Lesson + Quiz]

 Did you eat breakfast this morning?
 No. Did you feel fine?
 No, you felt terrible.
 You should have eaten breakfast.

-- If I had more time, I would learn kick-boxing.
+- If I had studied harder, I would have passed the test.

 Sometimes when we talk about actions in the past, a type 3 conditional isn’t exactly what we need.

 In a type 3 conditional, everything is in the past and finished.

 But what do you do if you’re talking about imaginary actions in the past that affect the present?